poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 First run and the event handlers
 -----------------------------------------------

-To check if everything is okay, we can use the `'start'` method (which triggers the `'session_start'` event).
+To check if everything is okay, the `'start'` method can be used(which triggers the `'session_start'` event).
 Right after the client is ready, the signal will be sent.

 In the `'__init__'` method, the handler for event call `'session_start'` is created.
 When it is called,  the `'def start(self, event):'` method will be executed.
 During the first run, add the line: `'logging.info("I'm running")'` to both the sender and the responder, and use `'test_slixmpp'` command.